directus/directus/docs/getting-started/contributing.md

 To contribute to the project, please follow the instructions located within our GitHub repoitory's [contributing.md file](#).

-::: info PHP API Port
+::: tip PHP API Port
 While the Node.js version of Directus defines the official specification and is our team's primary focus, we also support a community-lead PHP API port in Laravel.
 This secondary codebase is located in a separate git repository at [`directus/php`](#).
 :::